Ninjadini/Neuro/Docs/GettingStarted.md

 You can reference these items from other places via Reference<T> type - similar to linking objects in Unity, e.g. linking a Material to a Renderer's material field.
 Each reference has a RefId (uint) which is unique, and a RefName (string) which does not need to be unique.
 RefId number is what's used to link to the references.
+RefName is used for easy identification of the item.
 ```
 using Ninjadini.Neuro;
 using System.Collections.Generic;